 🧠 What will children learn?

-🤝 How to continue this conversation?
+🤝 How can you continue this conversation?

 • "Do you think Teddy felt calm or overwhelmed when he heard the noise at school?"